MuckyH20/LinuxCP/README.md

    ps auxf:
    sudo kill -9 $PID
    then remove files with rm.
 Look for exe under the pid dir in the proc dir.
 It is a symbolic link to the binary.
+   If cmdline symb link in /proc pid is suspicious like /bin/nice -lvnp 444, netcat flags look like that so suspicious <- example. status shows ppid, parent process id

    Look for compromised binaries
    grep -r ifconfig.me